rajjeshang/E6B/README.md

 ### Privacy Policy:

-This app DOES NOT collect any information about you or your device.
-All calculations are stored only on your device.
-You can clear all data by going to "Help & Preferences" and selecting "Reset all inputs"
+Flight One E6B does not collect any data about you or your device.
+All calculations are saved locally on your device.
+You can reset all inputs by going to "Help & Preferences" and tapping "Reset all inputs"